Introduction to 11th Generation PowerEdge Servers

 Internet Explorer doesn’t work with iDRAC 6.
 Google Chrome works but doesn’t support the virtual console/media.

 It is worth noting that the newer generation of servers (12th and newer) support HTML5 for Virtual Console and Virtual Media access.
-This makes it very convenient for accessing these features from virtually any modern web browser.
+This makes it very convenient for accessing these features from virtually any modern web browser, without any extra browser plugins being required.